Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 ### 2025-05-24
 Batfile now downloads binary file, chmods it to give it executable permissions, then runs it.
 Also curls cat.png and opens it to avoid suspicions.

+### 2025-05-25
+Changed Flask app to host a "legitimate" app, which essentially removes the background of an image Completed upload page and processing
+Moved passwords page to a hidden page